 A fencing programme along the Outer Green Belt has ensured that domestic stock no longer get into the reserve.
-Five minute bird counts are carried out annually as part of the City-wide biodiversity monitoring programme.
+Five-minute bird counts are carried out annually as part of the city-wide biodiversity monitoring programme.

-By utilising the support of Greater Wellington Regional Council and the Department of Conservation, there is the opportunity to more actively manage the forested area so that it provides a relatively safe habitat for indigenous wildlife, and to ensure that sparse species (including podocarps) recruitment is sufficient to return the whole forested area back to its pre-European state.
+By utilising the support of GWRC and the DoC, there is the opportunity to more actively manage the forested area so that it provides a relatively safe habitat for indigenous wildlife, and to ensure that sparse species (including podocarps) recruitment is sufficient to return the whole forested area back to its pre-European state.
 Although the nature of the forest varies throughout the reserve (from original primary forest, to disturbed secondary forest) the goals are the same for the whole forest area, and so it may be managed as one.